British Flag

 Here you can configure:

-1. Translation Model – Select between different translation providers.
+1. Translation Model – Select between different translation providers (Gemini, OpenAI, MarianMT, DeepL, etc.).

-2. OCR Model – Choose between Tesseract (offline) and Gemini API (online).
+2. OCR Model – Choose between Tesseract (offline), Gemini API (online), or OpenAI API (online).

 3. Source Language – The language to detect with OCR and translate from (DeepL and Google Translate only).